What's next for Kashmir 2 years after losing semi-autonomy? | DW | 05.08.2021

 Two years later, analysts say Muslims living in India-administered Kashmir continue to fear being disempowered and reduced to "second-class" citizens.

-"There is a systematic disempowerment of the people of Jammu and Kashmir that is continuing to happen, particularly of the Muslim population," Khalid Shah, associate fellow at the Observer Research Foundation, a think tank in Delhi, told DW.
+"There is a systematic disempowerment of the people of Jammu and Kashmir that is continuing to happen through bureaucratic rule."
+Khalid Shah, associate fellow at the Observer Research Foundation, a think tank in Delhi, told DW.

-"The decisions taken on August 5 reduce the Muslims into second-class citizens.
-That's the primary concern of people here."
+"The decisions taken on August 5 were aimed at political disempowerment of one dominant community.
+That's the primary concern of people here," he added.

 Historian Siddiq Wahid told DW that the abrogation has confirmed for many Kashmiris a suspicion that New Delhi wants to erase the region's history and identity.